 Though an employee has the right to return to the position held before taking a family/medical leave, this right is not absolute.
 Reinstatement can be denied for certain lawful reasons unrelated to the employee’s exercise of leave rights.

-PDL, FMLA and CFRA contain similar provisions and may run concurrently in certain circumstances.
-However, there are some specific situations where the leaves will not run concurrently.
+PDL,FMLA and CFRA contain similar provisions and may run concurrently in certain circumstances.
+However, there are specific situations where the leaves will not run concurrently.
 You will need to familiarize yourself with the various circumstances for which an employee can take leave and how those leaves interact.

 The Leave Interaction Wizard helps you determine if an employee is eligible for leave under Pregnancy Disability Leave (PDL), the Family and Medical Leave Act (FMLA), the California Family Rights Act (CFRA), or a combination of these leaves.